 The mentorship will include:

-- editorial feedback and writing support on your manuscript from me in person or via Skype meetings (one or two per month)
+- regular editorial feedback and writing support on your manuscript from me in person or via Skype meetings

 - advice and support relating to the writing process, grant-writing, CV-writing, social media, promotion, organization, self-motivation, the publishing process, touring, performing, and anything else that might be pertinent (e.g., informal conversations about art, process, the intersection of art with gender, sexuality, race & religion)

-- a publishing contract with Arsenal Pulp Press & VS. Books, with a $1,000 CAD royalty advance and book release slated for Spring 2020
+- a publishing contract with Arsenal Pulp Press & VS. Books, with a $1,500 CAD royalty advance and book release slated for Fall 2022.

 - my assistance in developing a marketing plan (alongside Arsenal Pulp Press’s marketing team)